sedab/deep-cancer/README.md

 * Run ```utils/0b_tileLoop_deepzoom2.py``` to tile the .svs images into .jpeg images
 * Run ```utils/0d_SortTiles.py``` to sort the tiles into train, valid and test datasets
+* Run ```utils/BuildTileDictionary.py``` to build a dictionary of slides that is used to map each slide to a 2D array of tile paths and the true label.
+This is used in the `aggregate` function during training and evaluation.

 ### 4. Train model: